How do these two heavyweight icons of Italian history and culture measure up against each other? Ding ding, let the fight begin.

 Wandering back along the banks of the Arno River before crossing the Ponte Vecchio (Old Bridge) the number one landmark in Florence, The bridge dates back to the 14th century and was once lined with butchers shops.
 These are long gone and replaced with jewellery shops.
 The swoosh of the meat cleaver replaced with the swish of credit cards.
 The Ponte Vecchio is the only bridge to survive the German withdraw from Florence during WWII, phew.

 So who wins out in our Rome vs Florence rumble.
 In our minds, Rome is a big massive lumbering bruiser, with Florence the leaner and quicker fighter.

 Each city has a long list of must-see sights.
 The crowds in Rome were a big negative, especially inside the Vatican Museum.
 Like faded tattoos, the graffiti and litter can sometimes be hard to look passed.
 Florence, a former capital city of Italy, is also a big draw for tourists but it seemed cleaner, calmer and more relaxed.

 Walking around Florence is easy, as you would expect being a tenth the size of Rome.
 That said the metro in Rome can get you to most of the major locations.
 You certainly would need double the amount of time to do justice to all that Rome has to offer compared to Florence.
 But does quantity win out over quality?

-So the winner is with a majority point decision (drum roll please)……… Florence.
+So our winner, with a majority point decision (drum roll please)……… is Florence.
 Leave us a comment with your winner

 Next bout, middleweight contest, Venice vs Naples